vnling/Introduction-to-Interactive-Media/June10_Midterm/README.md

 The sound library could not process the .mp3 file I uploaded.
 This turned out to be a fairly easy fix however, since I was able to use another library, minim, to load the soundtrack I wanted.

 I also occasionally faced a scenario where one of my sprites would simply hit the edge of the frame and get stuck there, not bouncing back like they were programmed to.
-I am still unclear as to what might be causing this, though I can create it by changing directions when Pac-Man hits the edge of the screen.
+I was able to fix this by making the reversal of the sprites' x- and y-velocities separate (rather than reversing both in a single if() condition), and disallowing sprites from changing directions if they were within 5 pixels of the edge of the frame.

 <img src="june10.3.gif" width="500">

-Another aspect of the program that I would like to fix is the fact that the ghosts occasionally instantiate very near Pac-Man, and "collide" with Pac-Man by bouncing off the walls right next to it, leaving the player to start the game with only a single life.
-I might consider making Pac-Man "immune" in its starting position, to prevent this from happening in the future.
+Another aspect of the program that I wanted to fix was the fact that the ghosts occasionally instantiate very near Pac-Man, and "collide" with Pac-Man by bouncing off the walls right next to it, leaving the player to start the game with only a single life.
+I made Pac-Man "immune" in its starting position to prevent this from happening.